helmutlutz/blog/docs/_posts/2024-03-07-obsidian-assistant.markdown

     print(generated)
     previous_responses.append(generated)
 ```
-How does the agent actually know when to stop and return a final answer?
+How does the agent know when to stop and return a final answer?
 Again, this comes from the original prompt template.
 In the template, the LLM is instructed to "...repeat N times, use it until you are sure of the answer".
 When sure, it's instructed to print the following: "Thought: I now know the final answer; Final Answer: your final answer to the original input question"

 ### The ChatLLM class - language model interaction
 The ChatLLM class interacts with the language model (in this case, 'gpt-3.5-turbo') using the OpenAI API.
 It generates responses based on the provided prompt (which is updated in each step of the conversation), and the temperature parameter controls the "creativity" of the generated response.